State Discretization for Continuous-State MDPs in Infectious Disease Control: Numerical Examples

-With the additional constraint on the policy switches, the GreedyCut discretized MDP consistently generates a better solution than the uniform discretized MDP and other policies we considered in this analysis.
-In addition, the GreedyCut discretized MDP recommends a shorter lockdown duration compared with the uniform discretized MDP which could reduce the economic and societal burden brought by the lockdown.
+With the additional constraint on the policy switches, the GreedyCut discretized MDP consistently generates a better solution than other discretized MDPs and other policies we considered in this analysis.
+In addition, the GreedyCut discretized MDP recommends a shorter lockdown duration compared with other discretized MDPs which could reduce the economic and societal burden brought by the lockdown.